NutriSnap/NutriSnap.github.io/feedback.md

 <img src="/images/Settings-new.png" width="300" />

 - **Desire for the ability to silence social features.**
-- Suggestion to add a specific goals page for detailed goal-setting.
+- Suggestion to add a specific goals page for

+detailed goal-setting.
+- **Wanted detailed settings for dietary preferences, allergen alerts, and goals (e.g., weight loss).**
+- **Requested in-depth explanations for features like 'mindfulness check-ins'.**

 ##### 9. Extra Features Desired: